 For more information about AIR’s New Voices program and previous years’ scholars, please contact Program Director Tran Vu at [email protected].

-Ashley Dejean (they/them) works as a podcast producer at Girls Who Code and is also developing an independent storytelling podcast.
+Oliver-Ash Kleine (they/them) formerly known as Ashley Dejean works as a podcast producer at Girls Who Code and is also developing an independent storytelling podcast.
 Previously they worked as an editorial fellow at Mother Jones, where they developed The Mother Jones Podcast, and before that, Ashley worked at WAMU where they spearheaded an innovative storytelling initiative.
 They make audio magic and thrive when finding new ways to push the boundaries of audio storytelling while dreaming of a world with truly diverse newsrooms and thoughtful trans storytelling.
 Social: @ashleydijon

 Madelyn Dorta (she/her) s a writer, audio creator, and producer.
 She is one of a three-part creative sibling team that operates under called Wrightwood Studios located in the Midwest.
 Madelyn has a passion for audio storytelling and advocating for authentic and diverse works.
 Social: @bookishowlet